 This was what I had really come to dinner for: testimony.
 His and mine.
 Hearing about the faith of my new friends and sharing mine with them was enormously invigorating, so much so that I wondered why I don’t seek opportunities like this with breathless anticipation!
 My sharing with Azadi and Melissa was a transcendental experience.
 The Spirit of God was with us, and I wept openly with them.

 Because of my FB correspondence with him, I had wanted to tell Azadi’s story even before we sat down to dinner together.
-Now, however, the project came to the front burner.
+Now, however, the project came to the forefront.

 Azadi’s mother emigrated to the United States from Tajikistan before he was born and later married his father, who is American.
 The geographical roots he inherited from his mom are very much with him.
 The name Tajikistan literally means “Land of the nomads,” and it has a diverse population of “displaced” peoples from Iran, Russia, China and many other Asian countries.
 Azadi himself has both Russian and Iranian heritage.